MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-222-search-strings-japanese-symbols-dont-work.md

 ## Solutions and workarounds

 No workarounds at this time.
-When the fix is released, this article will be updated.
+When the fix is released, this article is updated.

 ## Related content